 Ischgl is also famous for its lively après-ski entertainment and busy nightlife.
-During the season, which lasts from late November to early May, there are huge concerts where stars such as Elton John, Tina Turner, Bob Dylan, Jon Bon Jovi, Pink, Beyoncé, Katy Perry and many others have performed.
+During the season (before the pandemic), which lasts from late November to early May, there are huge concerts where stars such as Elton John, Tina Turner, Bob Dylan, Jon Bon Jovi, Pink, Beyoncé, Katy Perry and many others have performed.

 Ischgl's point of interest is that it offers fantastic approaches to stunningly snowy slopes, directly from the village.
 These include Pardatschgratbahn, Fimbabahn and Silvrettabahn.
 These cable cars are able to transport up to an incredible 93,000 people per hour.
 Also, many "conveyors" converge to Idalp, where a restaurant is located.
 Above this part there are wide and light slopes and so-called snow park.
 If you are heading towards Höllboden and Paznauner Thaya, you will enjoy a lot of red (medium) reds as well as a few more challenging blacks (hard) designed for skilful skiers alike.
 Perhaps the biggest challenge is the 70% downhill run in the Höllboden funnel accessible by the Lange Wand chairlift.